Gregg-Hendrix/how-i-became-a-software-engineer/README.md

 This is my learning journey

+## 2021.2.01

+I learned that repositories should be created in a folder where you can easily find them.
+I.E all repos are now in a folder called "projects"

 ##2021.1.15
 For the last two weeks, I've been practicing with codeacademy.
 I decided to record my progress there with gifs.
 Elijah showed me how to open the console log in a browser.
 So here is my practice for today: